valderan/simple-logger/README_EN.md

 - SDK docs: [docs/ts-library-doc/ApiClient-en.md](docs/ts-library-doc/ApiClient-en.md#api-settings) · [docs/ts-library-doc/ApiClient-ru.md](docs/ts-library-doc/ApiClient-ru.md#настройки-api)

 To share the bot link use `GET /api/settings/telegram-url` or the `getTelegramBotUrl()` helper.
 The service returns the URL from `BOT_URL` or, when the bot is active, resolves the username via Telegram Bot API.
 Read more in [docs/en/logger_api_reference.md](docs/en/logger_api_reference.md#67-get-telegram-url) and [docs/ru/logger_api_reference.md](docs/ru/logger_api_reference.md#67-get-telegram-url).

+## Logger Core safeguards

+- The public `/api/logs` endpoint rejects any attempt to write into the `logger-system` project and logs the incident for auditing.
+- Telegram chat commands (`ADD:<UUID>`) cannot subscribe to Logger Core; subscriptions are managed exclusively from the admin interface.
+- When a project reaches its `maxLogEntries` cap the system writes a critical `LOG_CAP`/`ALERT` record into Logger Core and responds with `409 Conflict`.

 ## Project components